Colorado’s Premier Feminized Hemp Seed Supplier Since 2018

-Starter Packs– The germination rate for our Feminized Hemp seed exceeds 90%, depending on the batch.
-We add 10% to any seed Starter Pack to make sure our hemp farmers have all the plants they planned for.
-If the order is for 100 seeds we will ship 110 seeds.
+Starter Packs– The germination rate for our feminized hemp seed exceeds 90%, depending on the batch.
+We add 10% to any feminized hemp seed Starter Pack to make sure our hemp farmers have all the plants they planned for.
+If the order is for 100 female hemp seeds we will ship 110 seeds.

-Bulk Orders – We guarantee a 100% germination plant count on all bulk hemp seed orders of our hemp strains.
+Bulk Hemp Seed Orders – We guarantee a 100% germination plant count on all bulk hemp seed orders of our feminized hemp seed strains.
 We extensively test the germination rate after we harvest our feminized hemp seed batches.
 If the batch’s germination rate is 95% we add an additional 5% to the order.
-For example, if the bulk hemp seed order is for 10,000 seeds, and the batch tests to a 95% germination rate we will ship 10,500 seeds.
+For example, if the bulk seed order is for 10,000 seeds, and the batch tests to a 95% germination rate we will ship 10,500 seeds.

 S1 Feminized Hemp Seed for Growing

 S1 seeds are the first selfed generation grown from the originally selected F1 phenotype.
-Our Mountain Mango seed is grown using our original F1 female that we selected a couple years ago, we make our seed from the same living plant now as then.
+Our Mountain Mango feminized hemp seed is grown using our original F1 female that we selected a couple years ago, we make our seed from the same living plant now as then.
 It has proven to be a stable phenotype in the field, exhibiting consistent characteristics.
-Our Quick Kush is an F1 phenotype from the same parents as Mountain Mango but exhibits an entirely different phenotype.
+Our Quick Kush feminized hemp seed is an F1 phenotype from the same parents as Mountain Mango but exhibits an entirely different phenotype.

-Our S1 Cherry Wine seed is produced from the F1 phenotype created by the breeder of Cherry Wine – “Bohdi”.
+Our S1 Cherry Wine feminized hemp seed is produced from the F1 phenotype created by the breeder of Cherry Wine – “Bohdi”.
 We make seed from the original living plant.
-Many of the Cherry variety of seeds in the market are S2, S3, S4…. generations, not produced from the original F1, but from an S1 or other selfed generation of seed, not the original living F1 phenotype, which contributes to an unstable crop in the field.
+Many of the Cherry variety of hemp seeds for growing in the market are S2, S3, S4…. generations, not produced from the original F1, but from an S1 or other selfed generation of feminized hemp seed, not the original living F1 phenotype, which contributes to an unstable crop in the field.

-Browse our collection of feminized hemp seeds we have for sale at our online shop!
+Browse our collection of hemp strains for growing we have for sale at our online shop!

-If someone looking to buy hemp seeds for growing asks, “What percentage of medicine will this strain’s flower produce?”, they are asking the wrong question.
-This is a fact though: all high medicine strains will test over the legal limit of 0.3% depending on growing conditions.
+If someone looking to buy hemp seeds for growing asks, “What percentage of CBD will this hemp strain’s flower produce?”, they are asking the wrong question.
+This is a fact though: all hemp strains for growing CBD oil will test over the legal limit of 0.3% depending on growing conditions.
 Some of these growing conditions are:

 - Vegetation period